google/earthengine-catalog/docs/adding_datasets.md

 1. Get a general confirmation from the Earth Engine Data team that the dataset will be accepted.

-1. Choose a public dataset id that the data will be mirrored to.
+1. **Only for mirrored datasets.** Choose a public dataset id that the data will be mirrored to.

-1. Wait until Earth Engine Data team configures asset mirroring.
+1. **Only for mirrored datasets.** Wait until Earth Engine Data team configures asset mirroring.

-1. If your github account was created recently, the repo might not allow you to run tests on your pull requests (PRs) automatically.
-To address this, create and submit a trivial PR modifying [this file](spaces.md) (for example, add or remove a space).

 1. Create a jsonnet file describing the dataset using any of the existing files as a starting point.
 See also [template files with field